rv20197/COVID-19-Analysis-and-Prediction-Using-AI/README.md

 # COVID-19-Analysis-and-Prediction-Using-AI
 ****************************************************************************************************************************************
-***It's a small attempt to utilize the technology for the sake of humanity by predicting the figures roughly so that we can do the needful to counter the situation***
+***It's a small attempt to utilize the technology for the sake of humanity by predicting the figures roughly so that we can do the needful to counter the situation.***

+***You can predict for any number of days and view predictions for any country that you selected from the given list***
 ****************************************************************************************************************************************

 ****************************************************************************************************************************************